OmniLayer/spec/README.md

 + Size: 16-bit unsigned integer, 2 bytes
 + Valid values: 0 to 65535

+### Field: Integer-one byte
++ Description: used as a multiplier or in other calculations
++ Size: 8-bit unsigned integer, 1 byte
++ Valid values: 0 to 255

 ### Field: Listing identifier (future)
 + Description: the unique identifier assigned to each sale listing an a per address basis
 + Size: 32-bit unsigned integer, 4 bytes
 + Valid values: 0 to 4,294,967,295

 ### Field: Number of coins
 + Description: Specifies the number of coins affected by the transaction this field appears in.
-Note: the number of coins is to be multiplied by 100,000,000 in this field (e.g. 100,000,000 represents 1.0 MSC), which allows for the number of Master Protocol-derived coins to be specified with the same precision as bitcoins (eight decimal places).
+Note: the number of coins is to be multiplied by 100,000,000 in this field (e.g. 100,000,000 represents 1.0 MSC), which allows for the number of Master Protocol coins to be specified with the same precision as bitcoins (eight decimal places).
 + Size: 64-bit unsigned integer, 8 bytes
 + Valid values: 1 to 9,223,372,036,854,775,807